 For a boy who once skipped school because he lacked food and clothing, this is an amazing aspiration.

 Three ways you can help

-- As children here in the United States prepare to return to school, please pray for those worldwide whose education is hindered by hunger or a lack of clothing or clean water.
+- Pray for children’s education: As children here in the United States prepare to return to school, please pray for those worldwide whose education is hindered by hunger or a lack of clothing or clean water.
 Pray that such obstacles would be removed for children who long to go to school and pursue their dreams.

-- Make a one-time donation to provide education for a child in need.
-Education is the key to a future free of poverty, but ironically, poverty itself often keeps children out of school, confining them to a vicious cycle.
+- Help provide education for a child in need: Education is the key to a future free of poverty, but ironically, poverty itself often keeps children out of school, confining them to a vicious cycle.
 Your gift will help provide essentials like school uniforms, textbooks, backpacks, school supplies, and more.

 - Sponsor a child today: Child sponsorship is the best holistic approach to fighting poverty and removing obstacles to a child’s education.
 It provides basics like nutritious food, clean water, medical care, safe shelter, and more.